markround/tiller/README.md

 # What is it?
 Tiller is a tool that generates configuration files.
 It takes a set of templates, fills them in with values from a variety of sources (such as environment variables, Consul, YAML files, JSON from a webservice...), installs them in a specified location and then optionally spawns a child process.

-You might find this particularly useful if you're using Docker, as you can ship a set of configuration files for different environments inside one container, and easily build "parameterized containers" which users can then configure at runtime.
+You might find this particularly useful if you're using Docker, as you can ship a set of configuration files for different environments inside one container, and/or easily build "parameterized containers" which users can then configure at runtime.

 However, its use is not just limited to Docker; you may also find it useful as a sort of "proxy" that can provide values to application configuration files from a data source that the application does not natively support.